patrickcping/pingone-go-sdk-v2/management/docs/EntityArrayEmbeddedAttributesInner.md

 `func (o *EntityArrayEmbeddedAttributesInner) HasResource() bool`

 HasResource returns a boolean if a field has been set.

+### GetIntegration

+`func (o *EntityArrayEmbeddedAttributesInner) GetIntegration() IntegrationVersionAttributeIntegration`

+GetIntegration returns the Integration field if non-nil, zero value otherwise.

+### GetIntegrationOk

+`func (o *EntityArrayEmbeddedAttributesInner) GetIntegrationOk() (*IntegrationVersionAttributeIntegration, bool)`

+GetIntegrationOk returns a tuple with the Integration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIntegration

+`func (o *EntityArrayEmbeddedAttributesInner) SetIntegration(v IntegrationVersionAttributeIntegration)`

+SetIntegration sets Integration field to given value.

+### HasIntegration

+`func (o *EntityArrayEmbeddedAttributesInner) HasIntegration() bool`

+HasIntegration returns a boolean if a field has been set.

+### GetVersion

+`func (o *EntityArrayEmbeddedAttributesInner) GetVersion() IntegrationVersionAttributeVersion`

+GetVersion returns the Version field if non-nil, zero value otherwise.

+### GetVersionOk

+`func (o *EntityArrayEmbeddedAttributesInner) GetVersionOk() (*IntegrationVersionAttributeVersion, bool)`

+GetVersionOk returns a tuple with the Version field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersion

+`func (o *EntityArrayEmbeddedAttributesInner) SetVersion(v IntegrationVersionAttributeVersion)`

+SetVersion sets Version field to given value.

+### HasVersion

+`func (o *EntityArrayEmbeddedAttributesInner) HasVersion() bool`

+HasVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)